ietf-wg-httpapi/rfc7807bis/draft-nottingham-httpapi-rfc7807bis.md

 ~~~

 Note that this requires each of the subproblems to be similar enough to use the same HTTP status code.
 If they do not, the 207 (Multi-Status) {{RFC4918}} code could be used to encapsulate multiple status messages.

-# Members of a Problem Details Object {#members}
+## Members of a Problem Details Object {#members}

 A problem details object can have the following members:

 * "type" (string) - A URI reference {{RFC3986}} that identifies the problem type.
-This specification encourages that, when dereferenced, it provide human-readable documentation for the problem type (e.g., using HTML {{HTML}}).
+This specification encourages that, when dereferenced, it provide human-readable documentation for the problem type (e.g., using HTML {{HTML5}}).
 When this member is not present, its value is assumed to be "about:blank".

 * "title" (string) - A short, human-readable summary of the problem type.
 It SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization (e.g., using proactive content negotiation; see {{RFC7231, Section 3.4}}).